mohammadmehdi-rp/v2x-meshed-network/README.md

    - Maximum communication range.
    - Packet Delivery Ratio (PDR).

+4. **Meshed Networking Analysis**:
+   The log file `communication_log.txt` can be used to analyze how meshed networking improves **V2X (Vehicle-to-Everything)** communication.
+   By comparing latency, PDR, and range values between RTV and VTV communication, you can understand how VTV meshed networking complements RSU communication, enabling better reliability and coverage.

 ## **Troubleshooting**
 ### **Simulation Freezes or Lags**
 - Reduce the number of vehicles in `routes.rou.xml`.